OhBen618/clock/README.md

 # clock
-this is a clock made by me using chatgpt. use it for something i guess
+this is a clock made by me using chatgpt because i have square brain and can't code. use it for something i guess